suobset/skushagra/docs/research/ongoing.md

 MorbiOS is a currently under-development RUST-based Operating System that Anvitha and I are developing, half as a joke and half to teach ourselves more in-depth about different Operating System paradigms and how does one even go about creating one.
 While we both have extensive Systems experience, them having created a [legv8sim](https://github.com/anvitha305/legv8sim) for their thesis and me having compared different programming languages on a low-level baseline, we both believe that this project would provide an immense learning opportunity that classes sometimes do not have time for.
 And above all, this is a hobby: we actually love doing this stuff.

 While there is not much out there: be on the lookout [here](https://skushagra.com/docs/finechive/morbios) for more updates to the project as they keep on coming.

-#### Voyager: Android Git Client

-This exists only to solve a very niche problem of mine, but in my move to Android the biggest thing I miss is a git client, akin to Working Copy on iOS.
-Voyager is my way to solve this problem: it is a comprehensive git client on Android.

-This project may take much longer, as it is only an interesting project (4th on the priority list).
-Regardless, it is very under development and you can tune in to updates [here](https://voyager.skushagra.com/).